 Right now, I am lucky to be surrounded by such a fantastic and competent team.
 It started by being very involved in a project and then having to develop it.

-With those small successes that you have, the scope of the job suddenly gets bigger and you take on more responsibilities, which are challenging but they allow you to evolve and grow professionally at Laje Capital.
+With those small successes that you have, the scope of the job suddenly gets bigger and you take on more responsibilities, which are challenging but they allow you to evolve and grow professionally.

 I think my trajectory has been very positive; there have been difficulties and obstacles, but I think the overall outlook is positive.
 I hope to keep making the best impact I can in Laje Capital and in my projects.

-What can we expect from the Portuguese real estate market in 2019?
+What can we expect from the Portuguese property market in 2019?

 This is always a difficult question, as no one can predict the future.
 I think that 2019 will continue with a positive trend.
-The Portuguese real estate market is going through a good phase at the moment.
+The Portuguese property market is going through a good phase at the moment.

 We have already begun see signs that some real estate ventures are taking more more precautions, but I do think that there is reason to believe that this strong and dynamic market has a lot more to give.
 For example, foreign investment doesn’t seem to be slowing down – on the contrary, there are more and more buildings being constructed in Lisbon.